Recently, my Grandmother gave me her old Blackstone griddle. After thoroughly cleaning it and re-seasoning, I went to start it and nothing.

-The second thing to check before doing any other step is to check the battery.
-Simply put, if the battery is dead, there is no way to way to send voltage to generate the spark.
+If the battery is dead, there isn’t a way to send voltage to generate the spark.

 The Blackstone uses 1 AA Battery.